Communist AI vs Liberal AI

 Over the past two years, the global open source AI community has consistently pursued this participatory path, which has led to significant innovations.
 Thanks to these developments, I can now modify and use language models myself, even on my phone and laptop, without being connected to the internet or being monitored.
 Many companies, including start-ups in the medical field, have recognized this participatory approach and opened up their models to work on it together.
 This broad cooperation and increased speed of innovation is in stark contrast to a centralized approach where a small elite makes decisions, which can lead to a homogenization of thought and culture.

-A participatory approach that involves a broad range of stakeholders in AI regulation promotes inclusivity and resilience.
+A participatory approach that involves a broad range of stakeholders in AI regulation promotes inclusiveness and resilience.
 It ensures that AI systems reflect diverse human values and meet the diverse needs of society.
 By avoiding the concentration of power, this approach helps to prevent cultural and intellectual uniformity.
 It is crucial that the operation of such models follows the principle of decentralization and uses open source licenses.
 These licenses ensure transparency and enable broad, collaborative development of the technology, which evenly distributes control over AI systems and supports a pluralistic society.

-Happy weekemd,
+Happy weekend,

 Bart